Ravbug/MinecraftWiimote/README.md

 4. Minecraft Java Edition or Minecraft Bedrock Edition

 ## Required Software
 1. Carl Kenner's GlovePIE is the program we will use to translate Wii Remote inputs into keyboard and mouse inputs.
-Download GlovePIE from [my repository here](https://github.com/ravbug/glovepie).
+Download GlovePIE from [my repository here](https://github.com/ravbug/glovepie) (the original site no longer works).
 Follow the instructions there to download it.
 2. Download this repository as a ZIP by pressing the green Clone or download button at the top right of this repository.

 ## How to Use
-1. Launch GlovePIE (press YES to administrative access, it needs access to be able to send keyboard and mouse inputs) and open one of the three .PIE scripts.
+1. Launch GlovePIE (press YES to administrative access, it needs access to be able to send keyboard and mouse inputs)
+2. In GlovePIE, open one of the three .PIE scripts.
-2. Press the green Play button at the top of the GlovePIE window to start the script.
+3. Press the green Play button at the top of the GlovePIE window to start the script.
-3. Ensure the lights on your Wiimote change.
+4. Ensure the lights on your Wiimote change.
-4. Alt-Tab to Minecraft and play!
+5. Alt-Tab to Minecraft and play!

 ## How to connect your Wii remote
 1. Open Control Panel (NOT Windows 8/10 Settings)